-Ex-state trooper indicted for holiday pay fraud
+Ex-head of State Police barrack indicted for alleged fraud

-BOSTON (AP) - A former Massachusetts state trooper has been indicted for a fraud scheme that allegedly netted him more than $11,500 in unearned paid time off, state Attorney General Maura Healey’s office said Friday.
+Former head of a Massachusetts State Police barrack has been indicted for an alleged fraud scheme that collected more than $11,500 in paid time off, state Attorney general Maura Healey’s office said.

 Former Lt.
 David Andrade, 47, allegedly submitted claims for 22 holiday compensatory days for shifts he did not work in 2018, according to prosecutors.
-Allegedly the scheme happened months after several other troopers and supervisors were arrested for collecting overtime pay for hours they hadn’t worked.
+Allegedly the scheme happened months after sever other troopers and supervisors were arrested for collecting overtime pay for hours they hadn’t worked.

-State police say Andrade’s case prompted them to launch an internal audit of holiday-related pay entries for supervisors holding similar positions and now another officer from a different troop is under internal investigation.
+State police say Andrade’s case was cause to launch an internal audit of holiday related pay entries for supervisors holding similar positions and now another officer from a different troop is under internal investigation.

 “This should serve as a clear signal to those we serve that we will not tolerate criminal activity and will pursue criminal charges when appropriate,” Colonel Christopher Mason said in a statement.